-3.13 The Chair of the Audit and Risk Committee shall be invited to the Annual Internal Audit Planning session between the Internal Auditor, Director of Finance, Head of Risk and Board Chief Executive to prioritise the audit plan for the forthcoming year which will then be presented to the Committee for approval.
+3.13 The Chair of the Audit and Risk Committee shall be involved in the Annual Internal Audit Planning session between the Internal Auditor, Director of Finance, Head of Risk and Board Chief Executive to prioritise the audit plan for the forthcoming year.
+The Internal Auditor shall then prepare and submit the Annual Internal Audit Plan to the Audit & Risk Committee for approval.